peteroupc/html3dutil/doc/H3DU.CurveEval.md

  <a name='H3DU.CurveEval_H3DU.CurveEval_vertex'></a>
 ### H3DU.CurveEval#vertex(evaluator)

-Specifies a parametric curve function for generating vertex positions.
+Specifies a curve evaluator object for generating the vertex positions of a parametric curve.

 #### Parameters

 * `evaluator` (Type: Object)<br>
-    An object that may or must contain the following methods:<ul> <li>evaluate(<code>u</code>) - A method that takes a curve coordinate (<code>u</code>), generally from 0 to 1.
+    A <b>curve evaluator object</b>, which is an object that may or must contain the following methods:<ul> <li><code>evaluate(u)</code> - A method that takes a curve coordinate (<code>u</code>), generally from 0 to 1.
 This method is required.
-This method returns an array of the result of the evaluation. <li>tangent(<code>u</code>) - A method that takes the same parameter as "evaluate" and returns the tangent of the surface at the given coordinate.
+This method returns an array of the result of the evaluation. <li><code>tangent(u)</code> - A method that takes the same parameter as <code>evaluate</code> and returns the tangent of the surface at the given coordinate.

- The <b>tangent</b> of a curve is a vector which is the derivative of the "evaluate" method at the given coordinate.
-The tangent vector returned by the "tangent" method should not be "normalized" to a unit vector.
+ The <b>tangent</b> of a curve is a vector which is the derivative of the <code>evaluate</code> method at the given coordinate.
+The tangent vector returned by this method should not be "normalized" to a unit vector.
 This method is optional. </ul>

 #### Return Value